moayad-star/wordlist/docs/README.md

 >>>> Choose the name of the save file
 >>>>> Have you seen?
 Very easy

+## NOTE

+> [!WARNING]
+> Files written in C are not as efficient as Python due to lack of experience, so I recommend using Python

 ### you have problem ?

-> Go to (Issues) option at the top of the page
-> and pose your problem
+> Go to [Issues](https://github.com/moayad-star/wordlist/issues) option at the top of the page and pose your problem